 During his decades of service to Shaftesbury, John Locke had been writing.
 In the six years following his return to England he published all of his most significant works.

-Locke’s “Essay Concerning Human Understanding” (1689) outlined a theory of human knowledge, identity and selfhood.
+Locke’s “Essay Concerning Human Understanding” (1689) outlined a theory of human knowledge, identity and selfhood that would be hugely influential to Enlightenment thinkers.
 To Locke, knowledge was not the discovery of anything either innate or outside of the individual, but simply the accumulation of “facts” derived from sensory experience.
-To discover truths beyond the realm of basic experience, Locke suggested an approach modeled on the rigorous methods of experimental science.
+To discover truths beyond the realm of basic experience, Locke suggested an approach modeled on the rigorous methods of experimental science, and this approach greatly impacted the Scientific Revolution.

 In his “Thoughts Concerning Education” (1693), Locke argued for a broadened syllabus and better treatment of students—ideas that were an enormous influence on Jean-Jacques Rousseau’s novel “Emile” (1762).